SaaS SEO Guide

 - On-page criteria (e.g. number of headings, images to use)

 Many of the title tags on the site were the same as H1 tags and this was causing over-optimization.
 Over half of them were also far too long and were truncated in the search results.
-Although this may seem like an easy fix, keep in mind that we had hundreds of pages to rewrite.

 The copywriting team wrote up a unique meta description for each page and made sure to include a keyword as well as an enticing call-to-action to encourage click-throughs.